Instituto Cubano del Arte e Industria Cinematográficos

 The Instituto Cubano del Arte e Industria Cinematográficos (ICAIC, Cuban Institute of Cinematographic Art and Industry) was established by the Cuban government in March 1959 after the Cuban Revolution.
-Its prominent members are Tomás Gutiérrez Alea, Julio García Espinosa, Alfredo Guevara and Santiago Álvarez.
+Its prominent members are Sara Gómez, Tomás Gutiérrez Alea, Julio García Espinosa, Alfredo Guevara and Santiago Álvarez.

-The ICAIC is an organization of a film industry to produce, distribute and exhibit films and related work following the Cuban Revolution.
-Its aim is to use film as a powerful mass communication medium to mobilize and educate people, improve the quality level of Cuba films with appreciation among the masses and reach a wide public.
-Through educating the new generation of young directors, one of its responsibilities is to transform Cuba from a country of cinematic consumption to a production.
+The ICAIC is an organization of the film industry to produce, distribute and exhibit films and related work following the Cuban Revolution.
+Its aim is to use film as a powerful mass communication medium to mobilize and educate people, improve the quality of Cuba films with appreciation among the masses and reach a wide public.
+Through educating the new generation of young directors, one of its responsibilities is to transform Cuba from a country of cinematic consumption to one of production.

 History of the ICAIC

 The creation of the ICAIC

 Following the success of the Cuban Revolution in 1959, the new Cuban government viewed the film industry as an instrument of social change.
 Cuba prioritized film as a communications strategy to build revolutionary culture.
 The Cuban government invested substantial funds for public investment in both film production and film exhibition.
 These efforts led to the creation of the Cuban Institute of Cinematographic Art and Industry (ICAIC).
 Under the conception of ICAIC “cinema is an art”, and cinema constitutes “an instrument of opinion and formation of individual and collective consciousness”.